 - a) the MEOLUT shall produce an alert with a complete beacon message, including the correct beacon 15 hexadecimal identification, at least once every minute for greater than 90% of the total test time; - b) the encoded location provided by the MEOLUT for each alert in a) above shall be accurate in the horizontal plane to within 200 metres for greater than 90% of the alerts.

-For ELT(DT)s that transmit the 3LD in PDF-2, all bursts that provide the 3LD in PDF-2 instead of the fine encoded location shall be omitted from this calculation; and

-- c) the encoded location provided by the MEOLUT for each of the alerts in a) above shall be accurate in the vertical plane such that the altitude above sea level is correctly reported as follows:

-- i. if the actual test location altitude above sea level is within 200 metres[†] of one of the encoded altitude band edges, then the ELT(DT) either reports the altitude band or reports the adjacent band on the side that is within 200 metres, or - ii. alternatively if the actual test location altitude above sea level is not within 200 metres of one of the encoded altitude band edges, then the ELT(DT) reports that altitude band, and - iii. in both cases the correct altitude band (see C/S T.001 Section A3.3.2.4) shall be reported as defined above for greater than 90% of the correctly decoded bursts.
+For ELT(DT)s that transmit the 3LD in PDF-2, all bursts that provide the 3LD in PDF-2 instead of the fine encoded location shall be omitted from this calculation; and - c) the encoded location provided by the MEOLUT for each of the alerts in a) above shall be accurate in the vertical plane such that the altitude above sea level\ is correctly reported as follows: - i. if the actual test location altitude above sea level is within 200 metres of one of the encoded altitude band edges, then the ELT(DT) either reports the altitude band or reports the adjacent band on the side that is within 200 metres, or - ii. alternatively if the actual test location altitude above sea level is not within 200 metres of one of the encoded altitude band edges, then the ELT(DT) reports that altitude band, and - iii. in both cases the correct altitude band (see C/S T.001 Section A3.3.2.4) shall be reported as defined above for greater than 90% of the correctly decoded bursts.

-Successful completion of this test shall be indicated by a "√" in Table F.1, and a "Satellite Qualitative Test Summary Report (Appendix A to Annex F)" shall be provided for each operational configuration tested.
-The "Satellite Qualitative Test Summary Reports" shall indicate all LEOSAR satellite passes with cross track angles between 1 and 21 degrees for the period of the testing, even if a solution was not produced by the LEOLUT.
+Successful completion of this test shall be indicated by a "√" in Table F.1, test parameters 14-a and 14-b, and ~~a~~the "Satellite Qualitative ~~Test~~ Test Summary Report" forms (~~Appendix A1 and Appendix A2 to Annex F~~) shall be completed and provided for each operational configuration tested.

+For beacon types, other than ELT(DT), The ~~the~~ "Satellite Qualitative Test ~~Summary~~ Summary Reports" (~~Appendix A1 to Annex F~~) shall ~~indicate~~ be provided for all LEOSAR satellite passes with cross track angles between 1 and 21 degrees for the full period of the testing, even if a solution was not produced by the LEOLUT.

-For ELT(DT)s, LEOSAR passes do not apply, and instead, ELT(DT) test report shall indicate the time of the tests and tracking schedule of the MEOLUT supporting the tests (including starting and ending azimuth and elevation of each MEOSAR satellite tracked during the test).
+For ELT(DT)s, LEOSAR passes do not apply, and instead, ~~the~~ ELT(DT) ~~the~~ "Satellite Qualitative Test Summary Report (for ELT(DT))" form (~~Appendix A2 to Annex F~~) ~~test report~~ shall be provided for alerts received via MEOSAR and indicate the time of the tests and tracking schedule of the MEOLUT supporting the tests (including starting and ending azimuth and elevation of each MEOSAR satellite tracked during the test).